adcimon/cheatsheets/webrtc/webrtc.md

 **1. Address discovery**

-Each peer has a private address behind a NAT, to discover their public addresses each peer uses the [Session Traversal Utilities for NAT (STUN)](https://en.wikipedia.org/wiki/STUN) protocol.
+Each peer has a private address behind a NAT, to discover their public addresses each peer uses the [Session Traversal Utilities for NAT (STUN)](https://en.wikipedia.org/wiki/STUN) server.

 <p align="center"><img align="center" width="50%" height="50%" src="ice_1_stun.png"></p>

-**2. Caller relay allocation**
+**2. Caller relay register**

+The caller registers a session in the [Traversal Using Relays around NAT (TURN)](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) server.
+The TURN server **relays** the data between two peers when a direct connection is not possible.

 <p align="center"><img align="center" width="50%" height="50%" src="ice_2_caller_turn.png"></p>

-* Relay messages between two peers when direct traffic is not allowed using [Traversal Using Relays around NAT (TURN)](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) protocol.

 ## Topologies